hank-cp/sbp/docs/extensible_integration.md

 ----

 ## Integrations
+sbp provides several integrations.
+These integrations are provided as familiar Spring boot starter libraries.
+Add to these starter libraries to both app/plugin dependencies to enable.

-sbp provides below integrations.
-You could implement your own `IPluginConfigurer` to integrate other frameworks/libraries, or raise an [issue](https://github.com/hank-cp/sbp/issues/new) to request a new integration.
+You could also implement your own `IPluginConfigurer` to integrate other frameworks/libraries, or raise an [issue](https://github.com/hank-cp/sbp/issues/new) to request a new integration.

 ### WebMvc/WebFlux
-* Gradle dependencies: `implementation 'org.laxture:sbp-spring-boot-starter:3.2.23'`
+* dependencies: `implementation 'org.laxture:sbp-spring-boot-starter:3.2.23'`
 * by `SbpWebConfigurer`
 * it's mandatory, and it will always be first one in the processing queue.
 * Plugin webmvc/webflux controller and router function will be registered to main `ApplicationContext` when plugin is started.